katherin26/Aws-Practice/AWS-certified-Cloud-Practicioner/Notes.md

 so a client have IP addresses and a server also have an IP address.
 And the idea is that when you use an IP address, you can send a request to whatever you want to the server you want and the server can know how to find you back.

+2. **WHAT IS A SERVER COMPOSED OF?**

+Well a server is going to contain a CPU:

+- Compute: CPU = this CPU is a little piece what will be doing some computations, it will very helpful to do some calculations and find results.
+- Memory: RAM = Your server also needs RAM, or Memory this is going to be very, very fast memory. which will allow us to store information and retreive it very quickly.

+So when we have a CPU and a memory bar, what do we get?? we get a brain.

+- Storage: Data = files, but if we want to store the data in a more structure way, we use a database.

+-Database: Store data in structured way that we can easily serach it and query it.

+Finally in the server, we're algo going to have some networking aspect, and that is going to be :

+-Networks: Routers, switch, DNS server.

+**IT Terminology**

+1. **Network**: cables, routers and servers connected with each other.
+2. **Router**: A networking device that forwards data packets between computer networks.
+They know where to send your packets on the internet.
+3. **Switch**: Takes a packet and send it to the correct server / client on your network.